 4. The stone forest of Shilin, China

-Sometimes Nature leaves us curious formations that inevitably attract our attention.
-This is the case of this place.
-There are more than 400 kilometers of an enormous stone forest.
-This forest is a set of limestone structures, you can find it in Shilin Yi, china about 86 kilometers from Kunming, the provincial capital.
+Sometimes Nature leaves us with curious formations that inevitably attract our attention.
+This is the case with this place.
+There are more than 400 kilometres of an enormous stone forest.
+This forest is a set of limestone structures, you can find it in Shilin Yi, china about 86 kilometres from Kunming, the provincial capital.
 Many of its impressive rocks look like petrified trees that give the impression that it is a forest of stone.
-In total, the Shilin forest has 350 square kilometers and count seven scenic spots, including mixed forests.
+In total, the Shilin forest has 350 square kilometres and count seven scenic spots, including mixed forests.

 5. The Dark Hedges, Ireland

 The Dark Hedges is an exceptional stretch of Bregagh Road.
 A path that looks like something out of a horror movie due to the effect of the tree branches that form a kind of tunnel, with a play of light and shadow.
 The Stuart family made it to impress visitors as they approached the entrance to their Georgian mansion, Gracehill House, and they undoubtedly succeeded; currently, this site is a golf club.
 If you are a fan of Game of Thrones, you will remember this place, where Arya uses an escape route, a path between dark and spooky.